machinelabs/docs.machinelabs.ai/src/support-machinelabs/index.md

 Our main focus is to provide rich tooling for the community to drive innovation in the Machine Learning field as well as creating easily digestible guides and online training programs.

-You can help to keep us foccused on our core mission by backing the project with financial support.
+You can help to keep us focused on our core mission by backing the project with financial support.

 You can support MachineLabs development via the following methods: